robertalanis/word-guess-node-app/README.md

 This game was a lot of fun to make and there are a few ideas I have for building on to it:

-* Even though the theme was Latin American countries I had to omit `Costa Rica`, `Dominican Republic`, and `El Salvador` becuase `Letter.js` only allows for words with out spaces.
+* Even though the theme was Latin American countries I had to omit `Costa Rica`, `Dominican Republic`, and `El Salvador` becuase `Letter.js` only allows for words with out spaces. -updated March 2022
 * Finally, I would like to provide a fun fact about the country after each round ends.